 Amendments or changes to this Contract shall be made in writing and signed by the duly authorized representative of the Contracting Parties.

-Nevertheless, In the event the EC modifies the conditions, the Contractor will amend the Contract accordingly.
+Nevertheless, in the event the EC modifies the conditions, the Contractor will amend the Contract accordingly.

 Article 16 – Applicable Law